operatorequals/terraform-provider-universe/README.md

 ## Maintainers

 terraform-provider-universe is a fork of the multiverse provider.
-It is maintained by Peter Birch (birchb1024).
+It is maintained by John Torakis (operatorequals).
 This fork is no longer compatible with the original hence it is renamed 'universe'

 The MobFox DevOps team at [MobFox](https://www.mobfox.com/) maintains the original 'multiverse' provider.